TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 #### Preloading pinned modules

 To avoid having the browser load one file after another before it can get to the deepest nested import, `importmap-rails` supports [modulepreload](https://developers.google.com/web/updates/2017/12/modulepreload) links.
 Pinned modules can be preloaded by appending `preload: true` to the pin.
-Like so:

 ~~~ruby
 # config/importmap.rb